rachit287/React-Git-Practice-Project/README.md

 # React - Essentials, States, Props, Hooks, etc.

-A project that builds the foundation for entering the tech market and allows me creative freedom to try out all the bells and whistles.
+A project that builds the foundation for entering the tech market and allows me creative freedom to try out all the bells and whistles (and make tons of mistakes!).

 ## Technologies
 - <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/2300px-React-icon.svg.png" alt="React Logo" width="35"/>